 - Shoulders straight.
 Align them with your back rather than rolling them forward.
 If you do, you could actually restrict the lung space you have to get the oxygen you need.

 - Land on your mid-foot.
 Simply put, it allows you to keep your balance more easily because it adds weight to your center of gravity.
-Avid skiers will be able to relate.
+(Avid skiers can likely relate.)

 - Swing those